Mid Mountains Legal Blog

 Initial negotiations can begin as soon as the applicant gives notice to the executor/administrator of the estate that they intend to make a claim for provision or further provision.
 Exchanging offers at this early stage can help parties understand the other’s position.

-Once an applicant has commenced court proceedings, they are required to put on evidence summarising their claim on the estate.
-They must set out their circumstances (including their financial position).
-The administrator has to set out in their evidence what the estate contains so the parties know what there is to negotiate over.
+Once an applicant has commenced court proceedings, they must put on evidence about their claim on the estate including setting out their circumstances (including their financial position).
+The administrator has to set out in their evidence the extent of the estate so the parties know what there is to negotiate over.

 How does a mediation work?